mercadolibre/css-style-guide/readme.md

 ## Whitespace

 - Use Unix newline character: `LF`.
-- Use four spaces per indentation level.
+- Use two spaces per indentation level.
 - Remove all trailing whitespace.
 - Always end files with a newline.
 - Use only one blank line as a separator.